trivisa-itihasa/SimpleCustomDiscs/README.md

 # SimpleCustomDiscs
-A spigot plugin that allows you to upload music to Minecraft server and listen to it in-game with discs.
+A spigot plugin that allows you to upload music to Minecraft server and listen to it in-game using discs.